affodilajF/Kotlin-SelfLearning/README.md

 Itu kalau pakai 1 thread (newSingleThreadExecutor).
 Maka 1 runnable 1 thread.
 Kalo pake Fixed atau Cached, maka 1 task 1 thread, n thread dijalankan secara paralel.

-###### Kelebihan ExecServ dibanding Membuat Thread secara manual adalah =>
+#### Kelebihan ExecServ dibanding Membuat Thread secara manual adalah =>
-Problem in manual thread -> , ketika main thread selesai atau mati, ini tidak akan secara otomatis menghentikan atau menghancurkan thread-thread lain yang masih berjalan.
+Problem in manual thread -> Ketika main thread selesai atau mati, ini tidak akan secara otomatis menghentikan atau menghancurkan thread-thread lain yang masih berjalan.
+Well, basically it depends either Daemon or Non-Daemon.
-ExecServ solve -> Main thread tidak akan terhenti apabila semua proses ExecService belum selesai.
+ExecServ solve -> Executor thread keeps running after main class is finished.
+Yep, it's designed to do that.
+The whole point of an ExecutorService is that there is a pool of threads.
+Even though the Runnable that you submitted has finished, the threads in the pool are waiting for other jobs to come along.
+You need to shutdown the pool to get your application to terminate.
+(By write execService.shutDown()).
+Once you shutdown the pool and the jobs that have submitted finish, the threads in the pool will terminate and, if there are no more non-daemon threads, your application will stop.

+Liat kode diatas, gapake execService.shutDown(), JVM akan on terus.
+Process finished with exit code 0 ga terjadi-jadi.

+#### We need to consider how much acceptable threads are based on :
+Berapa time yang mau di achieve pada sebuah proses dan berapa resource hardwarenya.

+Makin banyak thread == makin butuh banyak memory.

+### PZN not recommending to use cachedThreadPool.
+Dia infinity, bahaya.
+Bikin 100 runnable maka thread bisa aja dibikin 100.
+Intinya bikin thread sampe memori kita habis.

+# MATERI FUTURE -----------------------